tremor-rs/tremor-www/versioned_docs/version-0.11/recipes/14_syslog_udp/README.md

 syslog-udp-in -> consumer -> stdout-output
 ```

-Finally the [mapping](./etc/tremor/config/02_mapping.yaml) instanciates the binding with the given name and instance variable to activate the elements of the binding.
+Finally the [mapping](./etc/tremor/config/02_mapping.yaml) instantiates the binding with the given name and instance variable to activate the elements of the binding.

 ## Business Logic

-The only interesting part to look at is the event rewriting, this uses an example syslog message and adds the `event.id` as a `strucuted_data` field.
+The only interesting part to look at is the event rewriting, this uses an example syslog message and adds the `event.id` as a `structured_data` field.

 ```trickle
 select {